 Full Frame Staff

 Sadie has traveled extensively, representing Full Frame at the Venice, Toronto, and Sundance Film Festivals, along with the International 1001 Documentary Film Festival in Istanbul, CPH:DOX in Copenhagen, and IDFA in Amsterdam.
 Sadie graduated summa cum laude and Phi Beta Kappa from Hollins University, with a degree in Film and Photography.
-She is from Raleigh, NC, and now lives in Durham with her husband, Ryan, and their two dogs, Stella and Murray.
+She is from Raleigh, NC, and now lives in Durham with her husband, their daughter, and their two dogs.